Nancy Wynne-Jones: Personal life

 Wynne-Jones had been involved with artist Derek Middleton before moving to Cornwall.
-There she had become romantically involved with Graham who was in an open marriage, however it was the death of her mentor Lanyon which devastated her.
+There she had become romantically involved with Graham who was in an open marriage, however, it was the death of her mentor Lanyon which devastated her.
 She met the sculptor Fallon through their mutual friend O'Malley.
 Fallon had arrived in Cornwall ostensibly to meet Lanyon.
 They married in 1966.
 Their honeymoon in Provance was immortalised in expressionist paintings done by Wynne-Jones.
 The couple adopted a boy and a girl, siblings, John and Bridget.
-In 1972 she moved with her family to Kinsale, Co.
-Cork.
+In 1972 she moved with her family to Kinsale, County Cork.
 It was in the area around here that a number of her paintings were created.
 Later she painted the mountain visible from her Wicklow home after the family moved in the late 1980s.
 She moved to Ballard House, near Rathdrum, County Wicklow in 1987.
 She died in 2006 and was buried in Ballinatone (Church of Ireland), Rathdrum.